NEOCompToronto/NEOCompetition/README.md

-### 2.3 On-chain part
+### 2.3 Tunneo: On-chain part

 Although it's a great aspiration that we put all the *signal* or even *data* generated throughout the network into blockchain, we must admit that it's impratical today due to the reasons discussed in session 1.5, even many chain consensus algorthims partcially sacrifice the character of decentralization to enhance the speed and to reduce the ledger size.
 The problem is especially serious for IoT applications because of the node capacity limitations.

 Nevertheless, we agree that the blockchain performance and IoT node capacity will continue improve in the further.
 So why not migrate the business onto the chain gradually?

-With the approarch, the on-chain  inital versions of Tunneo will focus on recording the less frequent and
+With this approarch, the work of inital versions of *tunneo* will tend to support the less frequent and small sized user cases.
+Such as transaction and scoring.

-### 2.4 Off-chain part
+### 2.4 Tunneo: Off-chain part

+ Mainly focus on *data*.

+### 2.5 Scenario: Public data

+### 2.6 Scenario: Private data

-## 3. IoT blockchain: Why NEO
+### 2.7 Blockchain: Why NEO

 See following table comparing Ethereum, IOTA and NEO, by the means of IoT application.